Sydney Newborn Photographer that travels to me

 The above cons mainly apply to me but these still affect the quality of your images.
 These are just some things that I have found difficult in the past.
 However, I have never not been able to make it work.
 Every home that I’ve been to has been very different; some perfect, others are not quite, but I always make it work.

 If you’re unsure if your home would be suitable for images, you can always give me a call we can always have a chat about it.

 Going to a Studio

-- Infinite use of all the props!
+• Infinite use of all the props!
 You can see first hand all the props the photographer has to offer and you get to pick out everything that you want for your photographs.
-I don’t have this issue because I have a Props Page.
-My clients can go to my website and pick out everything that they want me to bring (but I can’t bring everything).

-- If you’re had a c-section, leaving the house can be hard and we don’t want you to be in any paid whatsoever.
-If you do go to a studio and you have had a c-section, the photographer should then get the dad to assist when needed.
+• If you’re had a c-section, leaving the house can be hard and we don’t want you to be in any pain whatsoever.
+If you do go to a studio and you have had a c-section, let the photographer know.
+They then get the dad to assist when needed.
 You can then sit back and relax.

 My Home Studio

-Most of my newborn sessions are done from my client’s home but, I do have a home studio available if people want to come to me.
+Most of my newborn sessions are done from my home studio but, I can travel to your home if you prefer.